 - 0% of working hours: two representatives

-- 1 to 50% of working hours: two representatives
+- 1 to 50% of working hours: four representatives

-- 51 to 99% of working hours: four representatives
+- 51 to 99% of working hours: three representatives

 No hours were spent on paid trade union activities.